atomisthq/docs/docs/automations/events.md

 To create your own event handlers, you’ll need an automation client of your own [LINK to quick start] and an event you want to react to.
 Our event handler will take the action of notifying us in Slack when there is a new GitHub issue .

 ## Events

 First we need to understand the events involved.
-We can (use GraphiQL to query for events)[http://127.0.0.1:8000/automations/graphql/#accessing-data-with-graphiql].
+We can [use GraphiQL to query for events](graphql.md#accessing-data-with-graphiql).
 Lets try searching for GitHub issues.
 This query shows the issue number and title for all of our issues.

 ```
 {
   Issue {